SoyGema/pySC2_minigames/README.md

 1. Download or clone the repository, or download all minigames clicking here

+2.Place the .SC2 files into pysc2\maps\mini_games

-2. Go to pysc2\maps\mini_games.py and add to mini-games array the following mini-games names
+3. Go to pysc2\maps\mini_games.py and add to mini-games array the following mini-games names

 ```python
 mini_games = [  ## This mini-games names should alredy been in your list